samurai715/316way-exercises/README.md

-# Coding Exercises and instructions for Mac OSX
+# Coding Exercises + instructions for Mac

-This repository contains coding exercises from various sources.
+This repository contains coding exercises from various sources and instructions for setting up.

 Note: I use the terms 'directory' and 'folder' interchangeably in this README.

-Here's how to get started step by step.
+Note: **DON'T copy** the `$ ` whenever you see it.
+The dollar sign simply represents the prompt in your terminal.